Yodai1996/CV/README.md

 The number of the data is just 282, but the scores such as Pixcel Accurecy and Intersection over Union are quite high, using the architecture of Fully Convolutional Network or U_Net

+(2) AutoEncoder using U_Net

+the architecture is almost same to (1).

+Just only a AutoEncoder is a little bit meaningless.
+However, this arcitecture can be utilized in the part of Generator of Gan.